devasaur/fadeM.js/README.md

 Newest Features
 ===============

+11/13/2013

+-The glideM feature now can be controlled to glide from left/right or alternate between the two.

-11/13/2013 - Added a new transition class: zooM.
+- Added a new transition class: zooM.
 This effect allows you to set a default zoom and have the element transition to its original size when reaching the transition point.
 Try setting the Zoom starting point to 0.5 (50%) and it will enlarge to 100% size on scroll.

 11/11/2013 - Added more control over the stickM feature.
 You can now specify how long you want an element to stick (for example,